xatisba/web-scraping-project-tutorial/README.md

 ## 🌱  How to start this project

-The easiest way to start working on this project is by using Gitpod:
+The easiest way to start working on this project is by using Codespace:

 1. Make a fork of [this repository](https://github.com/4geeksacademy/web-scraping-project-tutorial) into your github account.
 2. Open the newly created repository in Codespace using the [Codespace button extension](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository).